Why Partial Preterism is Wrong

 Copyist Error?

-As a "red-herring", a one-letter manuscript change from genea to gonea gives the primary meaning of race.
-The earliest manuscripts that contain these three verses are Vaticanus (325-250 A.D.), Sinaiticus (340-350 A.D.).
-No early extra-biblical writings referred to these verses except Tatian’s Diatessaron harmony (written c.170 A.D.).
-However no manuscripts have the word gonea, and it is difficult to envision genea as the same manuscript error in all three synoptic gospels plus the Diatessaron.
+As a "red-herring", a one-letter manuscript change from genea to genia / gonea / genos gives the primary meaning of race.
+The earliest manuscripts that contain these three verses (Mt 24:34; Mk 13:30; and Lk 21:32) are Vaticanus (325-250 A.D.), Sinaiticus (340-350 A.D.).
+No early extra-biblical writings referred to these three verses except Tatian's Diatessaron harmony (written c.170 A.D.).
+However though pre-Nicene manuscripts are preserved with these verses, have the word gonea, it is difficult to envision genea as the same manuscript error in all three synoptic gospels plus the Diatessaron.

 Recommended Reading